routingblog/arbitration/content/docs/problems.md

 - Average outcome in mandatory arbitration is only 16 percent of that in the federal courts and 7 percent of that in state courts [^stone2]

+- Employee win rates are lower in cases based on employer promulgated procedures than in cases based on individually negotiated contracts. [^colvinempirical2]

 - The mandatory arbitration–litigation gap in outcomes has a direct effect on the ability of individual workers to recover compensation for the injuries they have suffered. [^stone4]

-- When they win against repeat player employers, employees recover only 11% of their claims.
-When they win in cases involving one-shot employers, they recover 48% of their claims. [^lisarepeat]
+- Repeat player employers fair better than first-timers. [^colvinempirical5] When they win against repeat player employers, employees recover only 11% of their claims.
+When they win in cases involving one-shot employers, they recover 48% of their claims. [^lisarepeat] [^colvinempirical5] [^note1]

+- There is strong evidence for a repeat employer-arbitrator pairing effect in which employees tend to win less often and recover smaller amounts when the employer and the arbitrator are involved in multiple cases together [^colvinempirical8]

+- Arbitrators that are picked by the employers more than once

 - Arbitrators feel beholden to companies.
 Beneath every decision is the threat of losing business. [^silverprivate]